RahulSinghRaj/tele-shilling-bot-test/README.md

 # NOTICE
 Many people asking that it is not working now.
-As it is not officially launched yet, nothing is working now. it is normal.
+## This is not officially launched yet
+SO nothing is working now. it is normal.
-Join https://t.me/AutoShillTG to get the official announcement of this program for FREE.
+Join https://t.me/AutoShillTG to get the official announcement of this program for **FREE**.

-And there is a beta test program running now.
+## And there is a beta test program running now.
 it is being used by some shillers for test and early use for this program.
-But it is NOT FREE (only official release will be FREE).
+But it is **NOT FREE** (only official release will be FREE).
 If you want beta test, DM @AllCoinLab